Our Offerings

 What is the unit price and how is it determined?

 The IncomePlus Fund’s unit price is the price per each share in the Fund.
-Each share is representative of a unit of ownership in the Fund’s properties.
+Each share represents a unit of ownership in the Fund’s properties.
 The unit price is determined by the fair market value of the underlying Fund assets and is updated monthly.
-Your unit price will be determined based on the month that precedes your investment date.
-For example, if your capital is called on July 15th, you will acquire units at the price established on June 30th which will be finalized around the third week of July.
+Your unit price is determined based on the month that precedes your investment date.
+For example, if your capital is called on July 15, you will acquire units at the price established on June 30, which would be finalized around the third week of July.
 You will know the price of your units and the number of units no later than the trade date.
 On an ongoing basis, the unit price is the determined valuation in the month prior to the applicable record date.

 How is the net asset value of my investment determined?

-The net asset value of the IncomePlus Fund will be calculated by our Asset Management team as of the last day of each calendar month and finalized two to three weeks thereafter.
-The valuation of your account will be determined by your respective unit holdings.
-Net asset value is calculated by utilizing best practice valuation methods to value the Fund’s assets, including real estate, credit related investments, cash, and other various assets that may be owned by the Fund.
+The net asset value of the IncomePlus Fund is calculated by the asset management team as of the last day of each calendar month and finalized two to three weeks thereafter.
+The valuation of your account is determined by your respective unit holdings.
+Net asset value is calculated by utilizing best practice valuation methods to value the Fund’s assets, including real estate, credit related investments, cash and other assets that may be owned by the Fund.

 How often is my investment in the IncomePlus Fund revalued?